landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera.md

 6. People mode = yellow and some cyan
 7. Gold mode = iridescent / white

+I see this color / chimera system as being a bit more precise and useful specifically when talking about the Flow and People modes of the Hydra framework.
+Or rather it's a bit more "mutually exclusive" even though they are both equally exhaustive.

 ### Links that informed big and small portions of these thoughts:

 * [Live Like a Hydra](https://medium.com/better-humans/live-like-a-hydra-c02337782a89)